 - Is connected with Green politicians and activists across Europe

 - Has been working for a progressive political organisation for the past two years

 - Is an active member of cross-party organisations such as Another Europe is Possible

 - Has lived and worked in four EU countries and speaks four languages.

-Please give me your #1 or #2 vote – those are the places on the list that matter.
 This spring, Londoners will reward the Green Party for its principled campaigning for a better EU and for the beautiful thing that is freedom of movement.
 It’s only right that the top Green candidates are truly committed Europeans.

 On Monday 25 March, I spoke about Green politics, Brexit, and being a candidate on Dutch national radio.
 A link is here – please note the interview is in Dutch.